jutuon/wine-build-script/README.md

 # wine-build-script

-Script for building Wine supporting 32-bit and 64-bit applications on 64-bit Ubuntu 18.04 using Docker container.
+Script for building Wine on 64-bit Ubuntu 18.04 using Docker container.

 64-bit Wine is built on the host system (64-bit Ubuntu 18.04) and 32-bit Wine is built on the Docker container (32-bit Ubuntu 18.04).